 With the rapid expansion of technology seeming to be coming at us from all angles, small businesses have the opportunity to test the early adopter waters to see if they can harness these advances.
 If all turns out as desired, this could help mitigate business expenses, while increasing business productivity – switching what would be high operational costs into increased value for consumers.
 We have spoken countless times in the past about how our electronic payment processing solution gives small businesses the opportunity to collect payments like large corporations.
 This value can largely be attributed to the PaySimple Solution being a Software as a Service (SaaS).
-The value that SaaS can bring is clearly seen by the maturation and migration of companies of all shapes and sizes, shown in this survey by Gartner.
+The value that SaaS can bring is clearly seen by the maturation and migration of companies of all shapes and sizes, according to Gartner.

 What are the small business benefits of using SaaS?